avs20/DAND-A-B-Testing/MyReport_ABTesting.md

 I chose to redirect 50% of the traffic for this experiment which translates to 25% in control group and 25% in experiment group.
-This will keep the experiment duration to around 1 month which is plausible to detect the effects.
+This will keep the experiment duration to around 1 month which is effective to detect the effects.

+I chose not to use the Bonferroni Correction because the two metrics Gross Conversion and Net Conversion are highly correlated.

 ##### Experiment Analysis